AltspaceVR/altspacevr-project-image-searcher/README.md

 To work on the project:

-- You will need the latest version of Android Studio and the v23 Android Build Tools.
+- Ensure you have the latest version of Android Studio and the v23 Android Build Tools.

 - Fork and clone the repo.